Decentralised Finance and Automated Market Making: Execution and Speculation: Example for the liquidation strategy

 {

 }

-Figure \ref{fig:backtest_USDC_DAI} shows the instantaneous and oracle rates and the inventories of the strategies during the execution, for both ETH/USDC and ETH/DAI.
+Figure \ref{fig:backtest_USDC_DAI} shows the marginal and oracle rates and the inventories of the strategies during the execution, for both ETH/USDC and ETH/DAI.
 Figure \ref{fig:backtest_USDC_DAI} clearly showcases the difference between the strategies.
-In particular, the liquidation strategy is adaptive and trades on the difference between the two rates $S$ and $Z$ during the liquidation programme.
-Figure \ref{fig:backtest_USDC_DAI_speed} shows how the difference $S_t - Z_t$ drives the trading speed $\nu_t.$ The oracle rate is used as a predictive signal for future moves of the instantaneous rate.
+In particular, the liquidation strategy is speculative and trades on the difference between the two rates $S$ and $Z$ during the liquidation programme.
+Figure \ref{fig:backtest_USDC_DAI_speed} shows how the difference $S_t - Z_t$ drives the trading speed $\nu_t.$ The oracle rate is used as a predictive signal for future moves of the marginal rate.